samuelshirley/HE-test-automation/README.md

   - A count of matching results
   - The facebook/create-create-app project as the first result
 - As a guest, when I click the "About" button in the landing page footer I am taken to the GitHub "About" page

+# Extra

+I made a super simple single API test with Jest hitting Github's API and checking the repo url and request status.

+I made an extra github account just for the auth token and left it in so that the test can be run without setup. (normally the API key would be in a config file)